-There will also be a midterm and a final exam.
+There will be two midterms and a final exam.

-Questions on examlets may be include exact copies of homework problems, or similar problems, or problems that are less similar but on the same topic.
+Questions on the exams may be close or even exact copies of homework problems, or similar problems, or problems that are less similar but on the same topic.
 They might be similar to exam problems from past terms, or perhaps different, or perhaps look generally similar but differ in critical details.
 We make no promises about whether you will or won't be doing a problem that you've seen before.
 Similarly, makeups and retake exams may use previously-seen problems and/or new ones.
-Therefore, when studying for an examlet, concentrate on mastering general skills rather than memorizing specific solutions.
+Therefore, when studying for an exam, concentrate on mastering general skills rather than memorizing specific solutions.

 You should do the reading quizzes on your own, because the process of finding the answers helps you remember the answers.
 You may use other textbooks and the internet to help find answers, but be aware that some details vary from author to author and you must follow the conventions in this course.

 We will drop your lowest reading quiz score in computing your reading quiz average.

 Homeworks are an important part of the course, and will have a range of difficulty.
 You should start these homeworks as soon as you can, to see which ones are easy and which ones are difficult.
 It's advisable to seek help early if you're having trouble with some type of problem.